Rittycheriah/RandomActs/ReadMe.md

-#Bless You! - A Project to Inspire Kindess
+# Nirvana.io - A Project to Inspire Kindess
 > All people have a basic need for competition.
 This app is about exploiting the need for competition in the name of something bigger - a better world.

 ### User Story: